 d) Covered sectors

 All economic sectors

 e) Established date

 Starting point 2010

 f) Number of staff members

 In the General Directorate of Energy Efficiency, there are three areas related to the following issues: Energy Planning and Policy; Energy Efficiency and Renewable Energy and Promotion, Training and International Cooperation.

 1.5.
 Information Dissemination, Awareness-Raising and Capacity-Building

 a) Information collection and dissemination

-The General Directorate of Energy Efficiency is also in charge of coordinate, supervise and consolidate statistic information of the energy sector, as well as, elaborate and keep the data base updated in coordination of the others General Directorates of the Vice-Ministry of Energy.
+The General Directorate of Energy Efficiency is also in charge of coordinate, supervise and consolidate statistic information of the energy sector, as well as, elaborate and keep the data base updated in coordination of the others General Directorates of the Vice-Ministry of

+Energy.
 In this matter, the General Directorate of Energy Efficiency is working to implement a data base of energy efficiency and renewable energy.

 b) Awareness-raising

-Peru is vulnerable to climate change; as shown in the Figure 5.
+Peru is vulnerable to climate change, as shown in the Figure 5.

 Figure 5.
-Climate change vulnerability The Peruvian Government is conscious of climate change and the effects in the economy, that is why, the public institutions such as Ministry of Energy and Mines, Ministry of Agriculture, Ministry of Environment and others are working together, they meet private companies and international organizations in this matter.
-The national energy policy is based on energy efficiency and renewable energy, the Ministry of Energy and Mines has signed an inter-institutional agreement with the Ministry of Education to implement in the curricula of primary and secondary students topics such as sustainable development, efficient and responsible use of the renewable and non-renewable energy, electric security and environment protection.
-This agreement also ratified the consideration in the civic calendar of the schools "The National Energy Saving Day", every year on 21st October both institutions will work together to promote the participation of educative institution in order to incentive the energy efficiency culture to pupils, teachers, parents and the whole community. c) Capacity-building The professionals of this directorate periodically participate in training programs in Peru and abroad.
+Climate change vulnerability The Peruvian Government is aware of climate change and its effects in the economy, hence public institutions such as Ministry of Energy and Mines, Ministry of Agriculture, Ministry of Environment and others are working together, meeting with private companies and international organizations in this subject.
+As the national energy policy is based on energy efficiency and renewable energy, the Ministry of Energy and Mines has signed an inter-institutional agreement with the Ministry of Education to implement in the study programs of primary and secondary students topics such as sustainable development, efficient and responsible use of the renewable and non-renewable energy, electric security and environment protection.
+This agreement also includes the inclusion of õNational Energy Saving Dayö, in the school calendars, every year on October 21 to incentive the energy efficiency culture to pupils, teachers, parents and the whole community. c) Capacity-building The professionals of this directorate periodically participate in training programs in Peru and abroad.
 1.6.
 Research and Development in Energy Efficiency and Conservation 1.6.1.
-Specific Policies on Energy Efficiency RD&D The Peruvian government does not have a specific program on research, development and demonstration (RD&D), the National Energy Plan might implement it according to the Law of Promotion of the Energy Efficiency (Law No. 27345) statements and its Regulations.
+Specific Policies on Energy Efficiency RD&D The Peruvian government does not have a specific program on research, development and demonstration (RD&D), however, the National Energy Plan might implement it according to the Law of Promotion of the Energy Efficiency (Law No. 27345) statements and its Regulations.
 1.6.2.
 Programs on Energy Efficiency RD&D Same as above.

 2. MEASURES FOR ENERGY EFFICIENCY IMPROVEMENTS 2.1.
-Government Laws, Decrees, Acts a) Name Promotion Law of Efficient Use of Energy (Law No. 27345), released on 8 September 2000. b) Purpose To national involvement of the energy efficiency promotion to guarantee the energy supply, protect the final consumer, encourage the competitiveness of the national economy and mitigate negative environmental impacts from energy consumption. c) Applicable sectors All economic sectors d) Outline The national authority related to Energy Efficiency in Peru is the Ministry of Energy and Mines.
-The Law No. 27345 gave attribution to: - Promote the establishment of a culture directed to employ the efficient use of the energy resources in order to propel the sustainable development of the country looking for equilibrium between environment conservation, social and economic development. - Promote the creation of Energy Service Companies (ESCOs). - Coordinate with the rest of sector and public and private entities to develop energy efficiency policy. - Others.
+Government Laws, Decrees, Acts a) Name Promotion Law of Efficient Use of Energy (Law No. 27345), released on September 8 2000. b) Purpose National involvement of the energy efficiency promotion to guarantee the energy supply, protect the final consumer, encourage the competitiveness of the national economy and mitigate negative environmental impacts from energy consumption. c) Applicable sectors All economic sectors d) Outline The Law No. 27345 gave power to the Ministry of Energy and Mines to be responsible of energy efficiency issues in Peru and: - Promote the establishment of a culture directed to employ the efficient use of the energy resources in order to propel the sustainable development of the country looking for equilibrium between environment conservation, social and economic development. - Promote the creation of Energy Service Companies (ESCOs). - Coordinate with the rest of sector and public and private entities to develop energy efficiency policy. - Others applicable.